lucas-giraldelli/bookshelf-app/README.md

 <p align="center">Project made with react, for FotonTech Frontend challenge.</p>

 ## Project

-The project is not perfect, could have some more polishing trough [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) or even a better state lifintg tool, like [redux-toolkit](https://redux-toolkit.js.org/). </br></br>
-In this project I tried a lot of concepts that I know, like lifting up state([Context API](https://reactjs.org/docs/context.html)), custom hooks, CSS-in-JS([styled-components](https://styled-components.com/)), even getting props trough styled-components to render a border based on focused state and added a spinner after API calling. </br>
+In this project I tried a lot of concepts that I know, like lifting up state with [Context API](https://reactjs.org/docs/context.html), custom hooks, debouncing api calls, CSS-in-JS with [styled-components](https://styled-components.com/), even getting props through styled-components to render a border based on focus state and added a spinner after API calling. </br>
 It was a lot of work but a lot of fun.

+## Improvements and feedforward
+During the development of this project, some improvement ideas have shown up, like having a better polishing through [useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) or even a better state lifting tool, like [redux-toolkit](https://redux-toolkit.js.org/).

 ## Project Running
 https://user-images.githubusercontent.com/47604748/118429839-a12c7500-b6a0-11eb-81a8-beaf26ed5297.mp4